Skip to content

 Understanding Objects in JavaScript

-Objects are a cornerstone of JavaScript and the foundation of object-based programming.
-By learning about objects, you can model real-world entities and organize your code better.
-In this article, we’ll cover:
+By learning about objects in JavaScript, you can model real-world entities and organize your code better.

 Objects in JavaScript are created using key-value pairs.
 Each key represents a property name, and the value can be of any type (e.g., string, number, array, function, or even another object).
 Below is a simple example: